New York cafes, shops slammed by Sandy struggle back to business

-NEW YORK (Reuters) - After filling dumpsters with ruined inventory, many owners of New York City’s shops and restaurants find themselves waiting on emergency loans and insurance companies or trying to personally finance their recovery from Superstorm Sandy.
+NEW YORK, Nov 9 (Reuters) - After filling dumpsters with ruined inventory, many owners of New York City’s shops and restaurants find themselves waiting on emergency loans and insurance companies or trying to personally finance their recovery from Superstorm Sandy.

 The progress is uneven on lower Manhattan’s trendy Avenue C, which was heavily flooded during last week’s historic storm.